About us

 We introduced our new ethnicity plan in 2020 to drive greater ethnicity diversity across our business.
 We committed to doubling the number of ethnically diverse employees at senior leadership level by the end of 2021, which we achieved, and have since committed to doubling this again by the end of 2023.
 It’s an ambitious target but one we’re currently on track to achieve thanks to the following commitments:

-DEI is a journey at AMS and one where we have proudly made progress thanks to dedicated team of DEI professionals across our organisation, but we also recognise that there is still more to do and are committed to progress.
+DEIB is a journey at AMS – one where we have proudly made progress, thanks to the dedicated team of DEIB professionals across our organization.
+We also recognize that there is still more to do and are committed to progress.

-As part of being authentic, we want to be transparent and honest about our DEI journey.
-This is why we have decided to produce an annual DEI report.
-This yearly report provides an overview of the successes and accomplishments we have achieved, but also look at some of the challenges faced and areas of improvement.
+As part of being authentic, we want to be transparent and honest about our DEIB journey.
+This is why we have decided to produce an annual DEIB report.
+This yearly report provides an overview of the successes and accomplishments we have achieved, but also looks at some of the challenges faced and areas of improvement.

 Paul Modley